henkisdabro/platform-url-click-id-parameters/README.md

-# Platform URL Parameter Collection
+# Platform Click ID URL Parameter Collection

 A living collection of url parameters from various traffic platforms (organic and paid).